ebellocchia/bip_utils/README.md

 ### Construction from private spend key

-In alternative, the class can be constructed directly from the private spend key.
+The class can be constructed directly from the private spend key.

 **Code example**